pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - The standard user should easily be able to see the play and pause button
   - To adjust the speed of dictation mode, there should be a method to easily slow it down such as by dragging a slider to the left and vice versa or pressing on a speed button
   -  Standard users should clearly be able to identify themselves on the leaderboard and gauge their standing relative to others, assuming it is available
-  - Users should be able to see clearly what each number represents (e.g. There should be a title with the units)
+  - Users should be able to see clearly what each number represents (e.g. there should be a title with the units)

 - Could Have
   - Standard users would be able to view the different languages available for typing and easily select one via a drop down menu or by entering one in
+  - There would be documentation on understanding their weak letter combinations
   - There would be documentation on typing foreign languages when the characters have accents or umlauts

 ## Administrative User